MartynaSokolowska/Distributed-Systems/README.md

 ### 3. Ray

-The `Ray` project demonstrates basic tasks in Ray, focusing on concurrency and parallelism, including sorting and calculating Pi.
+The `RayAgents` project demonstrates basic tasks in Ray, focusing on concurrency and parallelism, including sorting and calculating Pi.

 - **Directory**: `Ray`
 - **Key Files**: